alceubissoto/deconstructing-bias-skin-lesion/README.md

 # deconstructing-bias-skin-lesion

-Code to reproduce the results for the paper "(De)Constructing Bias on Skin Lesions Datasets" in ISIC Skin Image Analysis Workshop
-@ CVPR 2019.
-Link to the paper soon.
+Code to reproduce the results for the paper "(De)Constructing Bias on Skin Lesions Datasets" in ISIC Skin Image Analysis Workshop @ CVPR 2019.
+[Link to the paper.](https://arxiv.org/pdf/1904.08818.pdf)

 # Preparing data and environment
 ### Configuring the container.